Phonics Activities On Printable Worksheets plus Activity Ideas

 The game is to jump on each dot (one foot fits best) and say the sound above the dot.
 Then blend the sounds.

-If you liked this page on phonics activities you might find these links useful:
+If you liked this page you might find these links useful:

 Contact Us With Ideas